 Step-on guide: Sunday Gospel service, Soul Food brunch, plus meet the Picasso of Harlem

 At 9am your Big Apple Jazz Tours guide will pick you up at the hotel to start your Harlem gospel church and jazz history tour of the neighborhood.

 Before church we'll explore 125th Street, home to the world famous Apollo Theater; Bill Clinton's Office; and Magic Johnson's movie theater.
 Then we'll meet the Picasso of Harlem - Franco the Great - who single-handedly turned this boulevard into an art gallery with his unique and colorful murals.

-Rather than visit a large touristy church service, we will be invited to participate in a small local church known as the Greater Highway Deliverance Temple in East Harlem.
+Rather than visit a large touristy church service, we will be invited to participate in a smaller local church known as the Greater Highway Deliverance Temple or Greater Refuge Temple in Harlem.
 The gospel choir, bishop, pastor and entire congregation will elevate your soul to experience a beautiful way to worship and feel the holy spirit.

 We will spend any time left at the exclusive bookstore of author and elite librarian, Kurt Thometz, who has curated private book collections for Diana Vreeland, Calvin Klein, Brooke Astor, the Lauders, Mike Nichols and Diane Sawyer, Steven Ross, Felix Rohatyn, S.I.
 Newhouse, and Diane von Furstenberg.
 His private collection is centered around African American culture with a majority of books focused on Harlem and jazz.